iLeafSolutionsPvtLtd/react-native-custom-component-checkbox/README.md

 ## Props:

+  ` * ` - mandatory

 Props Name | Description
 ---------- | -----------
-`label` | text that will be displayed along the checkbox `* dataSource` | describes parameters in an array for the custom components `* onItemChecked` | function defined to get a call back when each component whether selected or not `itemShowKey` | describes the text to be displayed for each checkbox `itemCheckedKey` | check condition whether a checkbox selected or not `labelHorizontal` | align label horizontal with the checkbox `textInputStyle` | user could define the styles for the text input `imageStyle` | user could define styles for the image `checkboxStyle` | user could define styles for checkbox `contentContainerStyle` | style object that will be applied to the container
+`  label` | text that will be displayed along the checkbox `* dataSource` | describes parameters in an array for the custom components `* onItemChecked` | function defined to get a call back when each component whether selected or not `  itemShowKey` | describes the text to be displayed for each checkbox `  itemCheckedKey` | check condition whether a checkbox selected or not `  labelHorizontal` | align label horizontal with the checkbox `  textInputStyle` | user could define the styles for the text input `  imageStyle` | user could define styles for the image `  checkboxStyle` | user could define styles for checkbox `  contentContainerStyle` | style object that will be applied to the container